Dasharo/preseeds/README.md

 * Download the newest Windows Disk Image (ISO) from [official website](https://www.microsoft.com/en-us/software-download/)
-* Use [WoeUSB](https://github.com/WoeUSB/WoeUSB) to make a bootable USB, then the USB can be modified under Linux Example command:
+* Use [WoeUSB](https://github.com/WoeUSB/WoeUSB) to make a bootable USB, then the USB can be modified under Linux.
+Example command:
     ```bash
     sudo woeusb --device Win11_23H2_EnglishInternational_x64v2.iso /dev/sd[drive letter]
     ```
-* Copy [autounatted.xml](./windows/autounattend.xml) to bootable USB disk
+* Copy [autounattend.xml](./windows/autounattend.xml) to bootable USB disk
 * Insert the USB into the platform and boot from the USB
 * Windows will install automatically and configure
 * If there are any problems during installation, you can make sure all steps